COVID-19 Useful Information

 We would like to reassure all our patients that we continue to remain open throughout the national crisis.
 This is a challenging time for everyone and would like to thank our patients for following government advice to keep everyone safe.

-We have changed the way we work in a number of ways:
+During these challing times we work in a number of ways:

 - The front door at Wadsley Bridge Medical Centre is locked and the site is manned in order to maintain essential services only.
+If you require assistance at Wadsley Bridge please knock on the door and wait for attention.

-- Face-to-face appointments will be offered to patients if the doctor feels this is necessary after telephone consultation.
+- Face-to-face appointments will be offered to patients if the doctor feels this is necessary after the telephone consultation.

-- Children’s vaccinations and newborn baby checks.
+- Children’s vaccinations and newborn baby checks

 - We will still be making referrals to hospital consultants and specialists, but for non-urgent problems please be aware your hospital appointment may be delayed.